-The Big List: 21 Wave Pool Technologies and How They Work
+The Big List: 21 Moving Wave Technologies and How They Work

 How Do Wave Pools Work?
 There are several wave pool technologies on the market today that create surf with plows, paddles, levers, plungers and pneumatic systems.
 These devices are controlled by sophisticated software and motors.
 When activated in sequence they displace water to produce waves in the desired height or shape.